-110 STATEMENT OF ACCOUNTS AND ANNUAL GOVERNANCE STATEMENT (AGS) 2022/23 - DRAFT ISA 260 REPORT TO THOSE CHARGED WITH GOVERNANCE undertaken by the External Auditor for 2022/23 on the Council's financial statements audit of the accounts, prior to issuing their opinion on the Council's financial statements.
+110 STATEMENT OF ACCOUNTS AND ANNUAL GOVERNANCE STATEMENT (AGS) 2022/23 - DRAFT ISA 260 REPORT TO THOSE CHARGED WITH GOVERNANCE

+Gareth Mills, Director, Grant Thornton, provided an update in relation to the External Auditor's ISA 260 report, which summarised the key findings and other matters arising from the work undertaken by the External Auditor for 2022/23 on the Council's financial statements audit of the accounts, prior to issuing their opinion on the Council's financial statements.
 The Value for Money report for 2022/23, as part of the External Auditor's Annual Report would be presented to the Committee at the meeting in February 2024.